Same Claim, Different Judgment: Benchmarking Scenario-Induced Bias in Multilingual Financial Misinformation Detection: Benchmark

 \subsubsection{Task 3: Detection in Different Identities (\mfmd-identity)}

-This task aims to evaluate the bias of LLMs in different ethnicity and faith.
+This task aims to evaluate the bias of LLMs in different ethnicities and faiths.
 We incorporate cultural variation by designing scenarios informed by major ethnic and faith groups with substantial representation in global financial systems.
 Demographic and religious distributions are based on authoritative public datasets from the Pew Research Center, the U.S. Religion Census, and the Census of India, as well as region-specific Wikipedia summaries \citep{usreligioncensus2020,pew_religion_india2021,pew_religion_china2023,censusindia_popreligion2021,wikipedia_christianity_middle_east}.
+Representative ethnicity–faith/belief scenarios are provided in Appendix~\ref{appendix:ethnicity_faith}.